 Thomas Palmer jnr. appears to have run Corner Farm until about 1867 when a sale of stock noted that he had let his farm.

 This date coincides with Thomas Palmer's move from farmer to philanthropist.
 In October 1865 he had funded the construction of a new Methodist Church in Forncett End and it seems likely that about this time he moved from Corner Farm to the newly-built Austhorpe House.

 From this time onwards Corner Farm was apparently run by a series of tenant farmers.
 In 1871 the farm was home to John Ludkin (born in Bunwell in 1823) and his family.
 It was now some 225 acres and employed 8 men and 3 boys.
-In 1881 and 1891 the tenant was John Waters (born in Strumpshaw in 1827) and in 1901 the tenant was William Knott (born in Watton in 1834).
+In 1881 and 1891 the tenant was John Waters (born in Strumpshaw in 1827) and in 1901 the tenant was William Moore (born in Great Moulton in 1852).

 However, in 1883 Thomas Palmer suffered a serious stroke that left him paralysed and confined to bed for the rest of his life, and from that point onwards, his farm was managed by his sister's brother, Edward Betts, who was himself a farmer in Great Moulton.

 When Thomas Palmer died in 1903 he left the majority of his estate to Edward Betts and the will was strongly disputed by Thomas's half brother, William Palmer.
 In 1905, following a widely reported court case, the judge found in favour of Betts, who therefore inherited Corner Farm.
 However, it seems likely that Edward Betts' death five years later precipitated the sale of the farm.